diazelena325/contactform/devPostBackend.md

 ## Create Nodemailer functions

 We will create the required functions for nodemailer.
 To get the full documentation of nodemailer go here.
 Replace the fields with the details from whois email information.
+We will use Nodemailer to create a transporter.
+Configure transporter with Whois.com's SMTP settings

 ```
 var transport = {
-host: 'smtp.mailhost.com', // Replace with the SMTP host of your provider
+	host: creds.HOST, // The SMTP host of your provider
-port: 587,
+	port: creds.MAILPORT,
 	auth: {
 		user: creds.USER,
 		pass: creds.PASS,
 	},
+	from: creds.EMAIL,
 };
 ```